 A product, which may be either a device or software, that constitutes a medical device is governed by the Pharmaceuticals Act.
 That Act defines a medical device as an instrument (including a computer program) that is intended for use in the diagnosis, treatment or prevention of disease in humans or animals, or is intended to affect the structure or function of human or animal bodies (excluding regenerative medicine products, which are separately regulated), and that is specified by a Cabinet Order.

-If a company’s digital health product constitutes a medical device, the company must obtain a marketing licence, manufacturing licence and distributing licence in order to conduct marketing, manufacturing and distribution of the medical device product, as well as authorisation, certification or notification for the specific medical device product, according to the statutory classification, which is determined in accordance with the risk that the device would injure the human body in the case of malfunction.
+If a company’s digital health product constitutes a medical device, the company must obtain a marketing licence, manufacturing licence and distributing licence in order to conduct marketing, manufacturing and distribution of the device, as well as authorisation, certification or notification for the specific device, according to the statutory classification.
+This is determined in accordance with the risk that the device would injure the human body in the case of malfunction.
 The classification is harmonised through the International Medical Device Regulators Forum, which succeeded the Global Harmonisation Task Force founded by Japan, the US, the EU, Canada and Australia.

 More specifically, a Class I medical device is classified as a general medical device under the Pharmaceuticals Act and requires only notification to the regulator.
-A Class II medical device is mostly classified as a controlled medical device and requires a marketing authorisation from the PMDA, but certain categories of Class II medical devices designated as relatively low-risk are exempt from the requirement for a marketing authorisation and require only a certification by an accredited certification body.
-Similarly, Class III and Class IV medical devices are classified as specially controlled medical devices requiring a marketing authorisation from the PMDA, with a few exceptions (designated specially controlled medical devices) requiring only a certification by an accredited certification body.
+A Class II medical device is usually classified as a controlled medical device and requires a marketing authorisation from the PMDA, but certain categories of Class II medical devices designated as relatively low risk are exempt from the requirement for a marketing authorisation and require only certification by an accredited body.
+Similarly, Class III and Class IV medical devices are classified as specially controlled medical devices requiring a marketing authorisation from the PMDA, with a few exceptions (designated specially controlled medical devices) requiring only a certification by an accredited body.

 Software as a Medical Device

-The SaMD Guideline mentioned in 3.2 Recent Regulatory Developments further distinguishes various types of software according to their purpose of use and their function, especially whether the software is to be used by medical professional or by laypersons, so the purpose and function of the software must be clarified first.
+The SaMD Guideline mentioned in 2.2 Recent Regulatory Developments further distinguishes various types of software according to their purpose and function, especially whether the software is to be used by medical professional or by laypersons.
+Therefore, the purpose and function of the software must be clarified first.
 The Guideline then requires comparison of the purpose and function of the software with the purpose and function of existing software already categorised as a medical device.
-If the software has a similar purpose and function to those examples that are already categorised as medical devices, the software is also likely to be categorised as a medical device.
+If the software has a similar purpose and function as those that are already categorised as a medical device, the software is also likely to be categorised as a medical device.